vserova/book/pages/ch_style.md

 [Doxygen-style comments](#doxygen-style-comments) for functions should describe what the function does, its parameters, and what it returns.

 For global function declarations, put all Doxygen-style comments in the header file.
-Prefix global functions with <span class="nctnt ncbi-var">g\_</span>.
+Prefix global functions with `g_`.

     /// A brief description of MyFunc2.
     ///